-I won’t condemn these groups as I’m a member of several (although I don’t participate much any more), but it pays to point out that this blogging thing is a business, and you can’t judge a book by its cover.
+I won’t condemn these groups as I was a member of several when first starting out (although I don’t participate any more), but it pays to point out that this blogging thing is a business, and you can’t judge a book by its cover.

 5 – Instagram Pods